ehrpg/rules/docs/vessels.md

 A special kind of capital vessel that is not used for combat is the colony ship.
 It houses everything required to send people to a new planet for terraforming and colonisation.

+# Modules

+Vessel modules come in the same sizes as the vessels, and are only compatible with the vessels of the same size category.
+Since medium vessels have more power requirements as a small one, a small power core will not be enough to operate a medium vessel.
+Also, a medium power core will simply not fit into a small vessel.

+This page only describes the given modules in detail.
+See _Vessel Equipment_ for lists and tables detailing the specific modules and their variations.

+## Sublight Engines

+Sublight engines are used to manoeuvre the vessel by simply accelerating it to some speed below the speed of light.
+If a vessel has the type _space_ the engines can also be used to move the vessel in space.
+Engines that operate in space do not automatically mean they also operate in an atmosphere.

+For a driven vehicle the "sublight engines" are simply the motors, engines and gear boxes required for the vehicle to operate.

+## Power Cores

+Power cores, or reactors are responsible for giving the vehicle enough power to operate systems and other modules.
+They range from small car batteries, up to large reactors on large capital vessels.
+Without them the vehicle usually does not operate, and they thus considered a critical part of the vessel.

+## Shield Generators

+Shield generates are responsible for generating a protective shield around the vessel to soak up incoming damage.
+A shield generator has a power requirement, usually a special type of power generator that is required to operate the shield.
+The shield points define how much damage the shield will soak up before it collapses, and the recharge rate determines how much shield is regenerated per round.

+## Sensor array

+The sensor array provides communications, sub light sensors (such as radar) and other means of communications such as SOS beacons.
+It can also be used to scan for other ships, planet or distress beacons and is needed to plot course for FTL drives.

+## Hull

+The hull is the name for the various parts of the ship that covers things such as rooms, or other modules.
+It is no specific part, but just keeps the ship together in one piece.

+## Bridge or Cockpit

+The bridge in larger vessels, or cockpit in smaller ones, houses all the controls required for the pilot (or pilots) to operate and fly the vehicle.
+On spaceships it is often hidden somewhere inside with the pilot being provided visual link and feed to see where he or she is going.
+On land and air vehicles it is often directly accessible from the outside.

+## Weapons

+Weapons are usually directly mounted onto the vessel.
+They are either controlled by the pilot directly, by a gunner or on larger vessels by an AI.
+To aim and fire vessel weapons the skill _Heavy Weapons_ is used.

+There are a wide variety of weapons available for vessels:

+- _Dumb fire rockets_: Rockets that just fly straight.
+The skill _Heavy Weapons_
+is used to fire and hit with these rockets.
+- _Missiles_: Rockets and missiles that have some sort of targeting system.
+They have their own _piloting_ and _speed_ skills that determines if they hit their target or not.
+- _Rail guns_: Large batteries that accelerate mass using a magnetic field.
+They are the most common type of weapons for ship to ship combat.
+- _Point Defence_: Often multiple batteries of Gatling guns that are used to fire at missiles, or ships at very close ranges.
+- _Canons_: Large canons that fire huge projectiles, such as the canons on tanks, and anti-infantry vehicles.

+All of these weapons require ammunition and power to operate.
+See the detailed list and tables of _Vessel Equipment_ for available weapons.

+## FTL Drives

+FTL drives allow the vessel to go faster than light in various ways.
+There are multiple drives available, each with their own benefits and disadvantages.

+### Hyperspace

+TODO

+### Warp

+TODO

+### Wormhole

+The wormhole drive is fastest among the FTL drives, and allows near instant transportation between two points.
+It however does not fit onto small vessels.
+Opening and maintaining a stable wormhole requires huge amounts of power.

+Once the wormhole is opened the travel only goes one way (from the point the hole has been opened).
+As long as the wormhole is open ships can fly through it, although once the ship has flown through that has opened the wormhole, it collapses.

+Things that do not actively steer through the wormhole will exit it at a random point in space and are considered lost in space.

+Opening a wormhole near an object with a huge amount of mass (such as a planet, sun, or moon) is not possible.

+Many large colonies usually operate a wormhole station that can be used, for a fee, to fly to other large colonies nearly instantly.